What we do?

 In public spaces we choose plants with a low fire risk.
 We avoid plants with a high oil content or ribbon-type bark.

-Where possible, we harvest water on site to keep plants well watered, reducing the fire risk.
+Where possible, we harvest water on site to keep plants well watered, further reducing the fire risk.
 And we recommend remove dead/dying branches and excess fuel load prior to the fire season.

 Brachyciton populneus – Kurrajong